 - Ep 15 – What Causes Endometriosis?

 The standard of care for endometriosis is disgraceful, especially for a disease that affects 1 in 10 people assigned female at birth.
 We need a cure.
 We need recognition.
 We need to go to the doctor and be taken seriously when we say we are terrified to get our periods because of the crushing pain that it brings.
-We need funding for endometriosis research.
+We need funding for endometriosis research, and research that isn’t focused on proving the outdated theory of retrograde menstruation.
 We need education in schools and even among doctors that period pain is not normal, painful sex is not normal, and painful bowel movements are not normal.
 It shouldn’t take 10+ years to be diagnosed with such a common disease, and once diagnosed, we should have access to excision to remove the disease from our bodies, instead of being offered subpar treatments based on misinformation.
 Some doctors even refuse to treat people with endometriosis who are not experiencing infertility or trying to get pregnant, completely disregarding that the other symptoms such as pain, fatigue, and digestive problems are severely diminishing our quality of life.

 The endometriosis community is an incredible group of people, and we will keep advocating so that future generations don’t have to suffer as we have.